you06/performance-map/src/tidb-kv-client.md

         NonTerminal("Fetch more requests"),
       ),
       NonTerminal("Select a connection"),
-      NonTerminal("Build a batch request and send it"), ),
+      NonTerminal("Build a batch request and put it to the sending buffer"), ),
-  ),
+    Comment("async send by grpc and process next pending requests"), ),
 )
 ```